 Here at Middlesex, we see your wellbeing as not only your physical, mental and emotional health, but also how you spend your leisure time, how you are getting on with your studies, ideas and aspirations for your work and career and your identity and the sense of community you feel.

 There are some practical things that you can do before you start at Middlesex to keep yourself well.
 Preventing ill health is a really important part of your wellbeing and there are lots of steps that you can take to stay as well as possible during your time with us.
-These include registering for a GP service local to your term-time address, checking that you have had the correct vaccinations prior to coming to the UK or moving to your term time residence, signing up for HealthMatters@MDX (a messenger service that sends tailored wellbeing messages to you directly each week), and preparing for the transition of starting university and settling in by reading our handy guides with information and advice here (https://unihub.mdx.ac.uk/student-life/welcome).
+These include registering for a GP service local to your term-time address, checking that you have had the correct vaccinations prior to coming to the UK or moving to your term time residence, and preparing for the transition of starting university and settling in by reading our handy guides with information and advice here (https://unihub.mdx.ac.uk/student-life/welcome).

 If you do need some additional support during your time with us, we have a Counselling and Mental Helath Service and Disability and Dyslexia Service as well as numerous other student support services to help you with your academic studies, transitions through university, financial support and general queries and concerns.